Fairy Tail the Movie: Phoenix Priestess

-Fairy Tail the Movie: Phoenix Priestess (劇場版 FAIRY TAIL 鳳凰の巫女, Gekijō-ban Fearī Teiru: Hōō no Miko) is a 2012 Japanese animated fantasy action film and the first based on the shōnen manga and anime series Fairy Tail by Hiro Mashima.
+Fairy Tail the Movie: Phoenix Priestess (劇場版 FAIRY TAIL 鳳凰の巫女, Gekijō-ban Fearī Teiru: Hōō no Miko) is a 2012 Japanese animated fantasy action comedy film and the first based on the manga series Fairy Tail by Hiro Mashima.
 It was directed by Masaya Fujimori, and its screenplay was written by anime staff writer Masashi Sogo, while Mashima was involved as the film's story planner.
 Tetsuya Kakihara, Aya Hirano, Rie Kugimiya, Yuichi Nakamura, Sayaka Ōhara, Satomi Satō, and Yui Horie reprise their character roles from the anime series.
 The film also features Aya Endō as the titular priestess Éclair, and Mika Kanai as her birdlike companion Momon.
 The first film was released in Japan on August 18, 2012, and on Blu-ray and DVD in North America on December 10, 2013.

-A sequel, titled Fairy Tail: Dragon Cry, was released in May 6, 2017.
+A first sequel, titled Fairy Tail: Dragon Cry, was released on May 6, 2017.

 Plot

-During a raid on Fire Village, local priestess Éclair flees with one half of her village's mystical Phoenix Stone before passing out.
-In Magnolia, Fairy Tail wizard Lucy Heartfilia spots Éclair collapsing on the city streets while returning from a mission.
-After bringing Éclair and her birdlike companion Momon to her guildhall, Lucy introduces them to her friends Natsu Dragneel, Happy, Gray Fullbuster, Erza Scarlet, Wendy Marvell, and Carla.
-Hearing a vision from Carla, Éclair embarks on a journey to the monster-filled Boundary Forest. Éclair expresses contempt for magic and wizards, but Lucy and her friends persuade her to let them accompany her.

-Suffering from amnesia, Éclair remembers that she must bring her stone half to Kalard, a wizard living in Boundary Forest.
-Along the way, the group encounters Chase, a wizard from the Carbuncle guild recruited by Duke Cream, the vain ruler of the neighboring country of Veronica, to capture Éclair.
-The group eventually finds the remains of Kalard's house and realizes he has died.
-Through a holographic message, Kalard reveals himself to be Éclair's father and tells her of a spell he created to dispel the stone's cursed magic.
-Lucy bonds with Éclair after revealing the death of her own father, Jude, convincing Éclair to implore Fairy Tail to fulfill her father's final request.

-After the wizards return to Magnolia, Fairy Tail's guildhall is attacked by Carbuncle's leader Dist and his subordinates – Chase, Cannon, and Coordinator – who capture Éclair.
+Natsu Dragneel and his team from the Fairy Tail guild are dispatched to capture Geese and his bandits in the port town of Negura.
+The team defeats the bandits, but are too late to stop Geese's escape.
+As the team returns to Magnolia, Lucy Heartfilia encounters Éclair, an amnesiac Fire Village priestess who possesses one half of the village's mythical Phoenix Stone, and her birdlike companion Momon.
+Hoping to bring her half of the stone to the wizard Kalard in the monster-filled Boundary Forest, Éclair begrudgingly allows Natsu's team to accompany her.
+Meanwhile, Duke Cream, the vain ruler of the neighboring country of Veronica, plots to have the Carbuncle guild capture Éclair.

+In the forest, Natsu's team and Éclair explore Kalard's derelict home and realize he has died.
+In a pre-recorded message, Kalard reveals himself as Éclair's father who has created a spell to dispel the stone's cursed magic. Éclair, growing close with Lucy over their fathers' deaths, entrusts Fairy Tail with fulfilling Kalard's final request.
+After Natsu's team returns to Magnolia, Fairy Tail comes under attack when Carbuncle destroys their guildhall and abduct Éclair.
 Fairy Tail's master Makarov Dreyar and guildmates Gajeel Redfox and Panther Lily warn the guild that Cream plans to combine Éclair's stone with the other half in his possession to summon a phoenix that will grant him immortality.
-Lucy's team goes to Veronica along with Gajeel, Lily, and Juvia Lockser to rescue Éclair, defeating Dist's henchmen there.
+Natsu's team goes to Veronica along with Gajeel, Lily, and Juvia Lockser to rescue Éclair, defeating Dist's henchmen there.